F0lak/dm_open_ref/ref/DM/mouse.md

 screen-based, and their origin (1,1) is wherever the lower left corner of the icon is rendered.

-Note+ vis-x/y will not be included in the parameters if they are the same as icon-x/y.
+Note: vis-x/y will not be included in the parameters if they are the same as icon-x/y.

 If the mouse